day8/re-frame/docs/ApplicationState.md

 how to write code which checks `app-db` against this spec after every single event has been processed.

-Specs are leveragable.
+Specs are more leveragable than types.
 Watch how: <br>
 https://www.youtube.com/watch?v=VNTQ-M_uSo8

 ***